billster45/r-guides-and-galleries/README.md

 with the [R Graphics Cookbook](https://r-graphics.org/) from the broader [Cookbook for R](http://www.cookbook-r.com).

-:one::two: **Learn to build ggplots easily step-by-step:** If you are just starting to use ggplot, learn intuitively how to build up the code you need one line at a time with this [flipbook guide](https://evamaerey.github.io/ggplot_flipbook/ggplot_flipbook_xaringan.html#1).
+:one::one: **Learn to build ggplots easily step-by-step:** If you are just starting to use ggplot, learn intuitively how to build up the code you need one line at a time with this [flipbook guide](https://evamaerey.github.io/ggplot_flipbook/ggplot_flipbook_xaringan.html#1).